 The facts are that 50% of our country, even (although statistics say mostly non-devout) Christians, are getting divorced these days.
 I just write and mentor to help those who had no choice but to divorce – for whatever reason.

-Sitting next to a divorced woman and her kids in church will not cause you to divorce, so please stop treating divorced women like they’re contagious.
+Sitting next to a divorced woman and her kids in a church will not cause you to divorce, so please stop treating divorced women like we’re contagious.
 (Or going to steal your husband.)
 We’re not!

 Have you ever noticed on Facebook when a divorced woman starts dating or gets remarried that all the comments say the same thing?
 “You look so happy!”
 “You deserve this!”
 (Meaning happiness.)
 “I’m so happy for you!”